-Providers may request to have an adjustment made to a previously processed claim for reasons such as, but not limited to payment modifications or timely filing.
+Providers may request to have an adjustment made to a previously processed claim for reasons such as, but not limited to incorrectly processed claims or timely filing.
 Adjustment requests require the submission of a completed applicable Claim Adjustment Request E-Form, applicable claim number, and supporting documentation.